hail-lab/ids-benchmark/README.md

 **Paper:** *A Comprehensive Benchmark of Machine Learning Models for Network Intrusion Detection: Multi-Dataset Evaluation With SHAP Explainability* — submitted to IEEE Access.

-**Authors:** Saud Aljaloud and Abdullah Alshammari, University of Ha'il, Saudi Arabia.
+**Authors:** S. Aljaloud and A. Alshammari, University of Ha'il, Saudi Arabia.

 ---